debbielee1996/URAsimulatedDQ/README.md

 # URAsimulatedDQ
-1. Slide deck of entire framework
+1. Slide deck of interim and final presentations
+2. URA notes
-2. URA simulated strategy
+3. URA simulated strategy in R
-3. Datasets
+4. Datasets
   a. resale-flat-prices-based-on-registration-date-from-jan-2017-onwards.csv - raw data obtained from https://data.gov.sg/dataset/resale-flat-prices?resource_id=42ff9cfe-abe5-4b54-beda-c88f9bb438ee <br>
   b. hdb_complete_60k.csv - data from (a) but keeping only selected columns of interest <br>
   c. hdb_complete.csv - complete dataset from (b), only reflecting data from Ang Mo Kio and Bedok for demonstration of code <br>